Congo says toxic spill from an Angolan mine has killed 12 and poisoned thousands | DW | 03.09.2021

 Catoca said it conducted immediate repairs and sealed the breach.

-In late-July Bazaiba drew a link between pollution in the Kasai River with the toxic spill from Angola's largest diamond mine.
-Water in the Tshikapa and Kasai rivers turned red.
+In late July, Bazaiba drew a link between pollution in the Kasai River, a major tributary of the Congo River, with the toxic spill from Angola's largest diamond mine.
+Water in the Tshikapa and Kasai rivers had turned red.

-Shortly after that officials saw dead fish and hippos in the river.
+Shortly after, officials saw dead fish and hippos in the Kasai.
 According to the inquiry's findings four out of five administrative territories in Kasai province have been impacted.

-Kinshasa University researchers said in August that pollution had affected around 2-million people, causing sickness among river communities.
+Researchers at Kinshasa University said in August that pollution had affected around 2 million people, causing sickness among river communities.

 Provincial authorities have banned communities from consuming river water.
 Authorities have sent 40 metric tons of medical supplies to the area.